• Skip to primary navigation

 Marzipan cake pin image.

-An easy marzipan loaf cake, with a layer of soft white marzipan running through the moist almond and orange sponge!
-Finished off with a smooth orange drizzle icing.
+An easy marzipan cake made in a loaf tin, with a layer of soft white marzipan running through the moist almond and orange sponge.
+Finished with a zingy orange drizzle icing.

 Marzipan loaf cake with a slice cut off the end so you can see the light almond sponge.

-If you love almonds you are going to love this easy marzipan cake!
+If you love almonds you are going to love this easy marzipan loaf cake!
+The sponge is light but moist, and delicately flavoured with almond extract, orange zest, and soft, sweet marzipan.

 Jump to: